 Look up at any website you’ll find that users buy more on iOS as compared to Android.

 Android users are motivated by the free apps so this is a big decision you have to make while learning.

 If you’re learning just from the job perspective that you want to work for a company then again you have to look up what company you want to go up, if your company is based in the United States and you want to go there obviously iOS would be the choice.

 If you are looking for a company in Asian countries then obviously Android would be your choice.

 It’s a big decision so take out some time and try to decide which one you want to go to.

 So this was a very thorough discussion about what you need to have, what you don’t need to have, and again this is happening around the industry.

 Users should be aware of these situations.
-In case you think that I’ve missed some particular topic in which the comparison should have been made definitely we can roll out version 2 of this post.
+In case you think that I’ve missed some particular topic in which the comparison should have been made we can roll out version 2 of this post.

-I think this post would be really super helpful for everybody to understand the difference before jumping into iOS and Android development.
+I think this post would be super helpful for everybody to understand the difference before jumping into iOS and Android development.

 You can learn more about Android development here.